Reference: Hyaline Config

 repo: The remote git repository to use.
 Can be an ssh or http(s) URL.
 Only required if clone is true.

-branch: The branch to extract source code from.
+branch: The branch to crawl.
 If not set will default to main.
 Tries to resolve to a local branch first, then a remote branch (if there is a single remote), and finally a tag.

 clone: Boolean specifying wether or not to clone the repository before opening.
 If true repo is also required.
 Defaults to false.